jackmoore/colorbox/README.md

 ### Version 1.3.23 - 2013/1/18

-* Minor bugfix for calling ColorBox on empty jQuery collections without a selector.
+* Minor bugfix for calling Colorbox on empty jQuery collections without a selector.

 ### Version 1.3.22 - 2013/1/17